 Your personal representative may assist you in any step of the voting process and can be anyone except a candidate for office in the election, your employer, an agent of your employer, or an officer or agent of your union.

 For additional information about special needs voting, please contact your Regional Elections Office.

-Your personal representative will complete step one of the special needs envelope with their information and your name and sign it.
+Your personal representative will complete step one of the special needs envelope with your name, their information and signature.